Random walk vectors for clustering (III)

 random_walk_matrix^nr_of_random_walks

 which is computationally expensive.
 One possible improvement would be to sparsify the similarity matrix first.
-Then we could compute series of Matrix-vector multiplication instead of powering the whole matrix.
-But lets live with it for now.
+Then we could compute series of matrix-vector multiplications instead of powering the whole matrix.
+But let’s live with it for now.

 Another thing to mention is that each time we choose seed node to start random walk with, we provide all random_walk_vectors computed so far.
-This gives a chance to use information of where random surfers have been so far and this again could be a hint for our routine to cleverly choose regions of the graph that was not visited so often.
+This gives a chance to use information of where random surfers have been so far, and this again could be a hint for our routine to cleverly choose regions of the graph that were not visited so often.

 One possible implementation of this (reflecting very basic intuition) is to choose seed vertex from the probability distribution that is inversely proportional to the sum of the random walk vectors masses in each vertex.
 Here, we can use Julia package called “Distributions“.
 Our function could take the following (quite inefficient!) form: